DevExpress/devextreme-documentation/api-reference/10 UI Widgets/zz CSS Classes/dx-field.md

         <div class="dx-field-value-static">John Smith</div>
     </div>

-DevExtreme UI UI components include <a href="http://www.w3.org/WAI/intro/aria.php" target="_blank">WAI-ARIA</a> markup to support screen readers.
+DevExtreme UI components include <a href="http://www.w3.org/WAI/intro/aria.php" target="_blank">WAI-ARIA</a> markup to support screen readers.
 If you use a UI component within a field value element, associate the UI component with the field label to allow a screen reader to properly read the field.
 For this purpose, specify a unique ID for the field label element and assign this ID to the **aria-labeledby** attribute of the associated UI component as demonstrated below.

     <!--HTML-->
     <div class="dx-field">